-- See [Appendix 2](#) for the list of clinical laboratory tests to be performed and the [SoA](#) for the timing and frequency. - Hematology and nonfasting blood chemistry assays will be performed [REDACTED] - During the Screening Period, the investigator or subinvestigator will assess the clinical significance of any values outside the reference ranges provided by the laboratory, and participants with abnormalities judged to be clinically significant will be excluded from the study.
+- See [Appendix 2](#) for the list of clinical laboratory tests to be performed and the SoA for the timing and frequency. - Hematology and nonfasting blood chemistry assays will be performed by a central laboratory. - During the Screening Period, the investigator or subinvestigator will assess the clinical significance of any values outside the reference ranges provided by the laboratory, and participants with abnormalities judged to be clinically significant will be excluded from the study.

 8.2.7.
-Urine Pregnancy Tests
+Urine Pregnancy Test

-Urine dipstick kits will be used to conduct pregnancy tests at the timepoints specified in the [SoA](#), or more frequently, at the investigator's discretion.
+Urine dipstick kits will be used to conduct pregnancy tests at the timepoints specified in the SoA, or more frequently at the investigator's discretion.